amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 ## 1. The Bak-Tang-Wiesenfeld sandpile

-BTW's 1987 paper wasn't primarily about sandpiles — it was an attempt to explain the ubiquity of **1/f noise**, the puzzling power-law power spectrum observed in everything from resistors to the flow of the Nile.
+This 1987 paper wasn't primarily about sandpiles — it was an attempt to explain the ubiquity of **1/f noise**, the puzzling power-law power spectrum observed in everything from resistors to the flow of the Nile.
 Sand is just the clearest way to make the argument concrete.

 The paper actually starts with a simpler picture: a 1D chain of damped pendula connected by torsion springs.
 Kicking one pendulum can trigger a chain reaction through its neighbors, and the authors show that in one dimension this settles into a trivial, stable configuration.
 In two or more dimensions, though, something different happens: no configuration is stable against *all* small perturbations, so the system is forced to keep evolving — and it does so until perturbations can propagate across every length scale simultaneously.
 That state, with no characteristic scale left, is the critical point.